dockur/macos/readme.md

   - Close the window and proceed the installation by clicking `Reinstall macOS <version>`.

-  - When prompted where to install it, select the disk you just created.
+  - When prompted where to install the OS, select the disk you just created.

   - Once you see the desktop, your OSX installation is ready for use.